MarkWattsBoomi/TreeView/README.md

 * The expand and contract default buttons in the title bar are given order 10 & 20 respectively to allow for controlling button display order and injecting your outcome around them.

+# Outcome Attributes

+## LowestOnly

+If present and set to "true" then only the lowest level tree nodes will show buttons or context menu items for this outcome

 # Settings